 In most big cities some stores sell Foosballs, make sure that you are buying quality items.
 I get them only from stores like Amazon for the conveyance and choice, with third-party sellers you should be able to get every type of ball you can think of!

 You need to keep a foosball clean and perfectly smooth, anything stuck to the ball can cause it to not go in a straight line.
-Cleaning these balls is simple
+Cleaning these balls is simple.

 If it only has a few loose pieces of dirt stuck to the ball, then you should be able to wipe these off with a damp cloth.
-Should this not be enough then using a wet rag with a 70% alcohol solution should clean it.
+Should this not be enough, then using a wet rag with a 70% alcohol solution should clean it.

 Cork balls are a lot more delicate than the plastic balls.
 I have never had to clean these balls myself.
 Reading WikiHow .
 I would suggest that you first try to wipe the balls with a damp cloth, do not apply too much pressure, as you can damage it easily.

-If that has not removed all of the dirt from the ball, then try gently scrubbing it, using mild soap or vinegar
+If that has not removed all the dirt from the ball, then try gently scrubbing it, using mild soap or vinegar

-Seriously though, these balls are cleaned in the same way that the Textured Balls are cleaned
+Seriously though, these balls are cleaned in the same way that the Textured Balls are cleaned.

 These prices are for individual balls.
-Some of them are so cheap that you will not be able to buy single balls.
+Some of them are so cheap that you cannot buy single balls.

 |Textured Foosball (Low quality)